|www.smartscholarship.org/smart||Undergraduate/Graduate Students||Dec. 1, 2020|

 Participants in the SMART Scholarship For Service Program receive:

-- Health Insurance allowance up to $1,200 per calendar year
+- Health Insurance allowance of up to $1,200 per academic year

-- Miscellaneous Supplies Allowance of $1,000 per academic year
+- Miscellaneous allowance of up to $1,000 per academic year

 American Society of Engineering Education